-Forward planning has always been difficult due to other commitments and is now impossible due to the pandemic but I hope it may be a possibility again in the future.
+Forward planning has always been difficult due to other commitments and is now impossible due to the pandemic but I hope it may be a possibility again from 2022 onwards.
 For now we’ll concentrate on writing, arranging and recording.

 Any new releases coming up:

 Working on them - albums in the "Songwriter" series due from 2021 onwards.
 Keep in touch and look out for: